 All of the aforementioned solid waste samples (i.e., waste soil feed, kiln residue or ash, fly ash) will be submitted for the determination of Total Petroleum Hydrocarbon levels, the concentration of semi-volatile organic, pesticide/PCBs, total metal compounds and the amount of moisture that is present.
 Analysis of total petroleum hydrocarbon levels in the solid wastes will be completed using SW846 Method 8015B, while the determination of the semi-volatile organic compounds will be conducted using SW846 Method 8270.
-Pesticide/PCB determinations will be completed using SW846 Method 8080 while metal determination will be completed in accordance with SW846 Method 6010B.
+Pesticide/PCB determinations will be completed using SW846 Method 8082 while metal determination will be completed in accordance with SW846 Method 6010B.
+Dioxin/Dibenzofuran analyses completed on fly ash will be completed using SW46 Method 8290.
 Moisture determinations will be based on drying a preweighed sample at 103 to 105 C and then reweighing the sample.
 Additionally, soil waste feed and treated residue samples will be submitted for sieve analysis via ASTM Method D 422.

 Samples of feed and treated soils will be characterized by Severn Trent Laboratories, 55 South Park Drive, Colchester VT 05446.
 The point of contact at the laboratory is Ms. Lori Arnold.
 Severn Trent is MRD and New York certified for all of the proposed analyses in solid wastes.
-Copies of the laboratories p:\pit\projects\seneca\lttd\revised (final draft)\final text\sect-5.doc certifications are provided in Appendix B.
+Copies of the laboratories certifications are provided in Appendix C.